What Does It Mean When Your Oil Dipstick is Burnt

 If left unchecked, it can cause your engine to overheat or even seize up completely!
 The best way to deal with oil sludge is to prevent it from happening in the first place.
 Make sure you regularly change your oil and use the correct grade for your car.

 Synthetic oils are often more resistant to sludge than conventional ones.
-If you do find yourself with a buildup of sludge, there are some special additives that can help dissolve it.
+If you do find yourself with a buildup of sludge, some special additives can help dissolve it.
 However, the best course of action is always prevention.

 Brown Residue on Oil Dipstick